God237/Portfolio-project1/README.md

-# 🎨 Data-Driven Creative Portfolio
+# 🎨 innovative Engineer Portfolio

-A fully responsive, vibrant one-page portfolio website for a **Data Analyst** with multidisciplinary expertise in:
+A fully responsive, vibrant one-page portfolio website for a **Software Engineer** with multidisciplinary expertise in:

-- 📊 Data Analytics & Visualization
-- 🌐 Web Development
+- 🌐 Web and mobile development
-- 📣 Digital Marketing & Campaign Strategy
-- 📷 Photography
 - 🎨 Branding & Graphic Design

 ---